Some of those parents who don’t think they have an anxiety disorder in the family will come up to me

 Mental health, especially mental health in young people can be a confusing topic.
 Parents and teachers have expressed their appreciation of Small Steps as a straight forward way of learning about anxiety disorders in children.

-One parents wrote “Well presented, well related, anxiety discussion can be quite anxiety causing.
+One parent wrote “Well presented, well related, anxiety discussion can be quite anxiety causing.
 The presenter (Julie) handed the discussion in a positive, informative and enjoyable way.”

 Small Steps seminars also provide teachers and parents with the knowledge and access to resources that may help them in identifying and helping children who display the signs of an anxiety disorder and this is often one of the most popular aspects of the session.